cmstead/signet/README.md

 - [x] Preliminary validation of signature string for general format (full correctness not required)
 - [x] Validation of signature string, ensuring only valid signature strings are added (parsing and interpretation)
 - [x] Validate signature encompasses all values in length of function
+- [ ] Validate signature primary types are native Javascript types (includes custom types array and any)
 - [ ] Add function to verify passed arguments for all types
+- [ ] Add function to return argument/signature mapping as key/value pairs
 - [ ] Extend argument verification function to handle optional type specs
 - [ ] Add separate module for running tests against types as unit tests, so type info can be kept fresh